 41.7 million annual visitors. $55.1 billion in direct spending.
-A proven entertainment economy - and a gap in the market we intend to fill.
+A proven entertainment economy - and a market that already validates the model.

 Las Vegas is the most resilient entertainment market in North America.
-Even in a down year (2025: -7.5% visitors), gaming revenue held flat at $8.8B and entertainment spending increased.
+Even in a down year (2025: -7.5% visitors), Strip gaming revenue held at $8.8B and Nevada posted $15.8B in statewide gaming revenue - the fifth consecutive all-time record.
 The demand for premium live experiences is structural, not cyclical.

 | Venue | Capacity | |||